jacobdufault/fullinspector/guide/docs/usage_fivalue.md

 </important>

 <important>
-`fiValue<T>` cannot currently be used within a namespace - sorry!
+The derived `fiValue<T>` type cannot currently be used within a namespace - sorry!
 This is because Unity does not expose namespace information to `serializedObject.type`.
+You're free to use the derived type however you like, however.
 </important>

 If you've used `UnityEvent<T>`, then you know how to use `fiValue<T>`.
 Because Unity doesn't serialize generic types, you just need to derive a new type from `fiValue<T>` and then use that in your class.
 Here's an example: